goodkele/support/README.md

 * grant all privileges on *.* to 'root'@'%' identified by 'xxxxxx';

+grant all privileges on *.* to 'root'@'%' identified by '!Mima2008';

 * mysql启动 sudo service mysql start;
 * mysql关闭 sudo service mysql stop;
 * mysql重启 sudo service mysql restart;